Frederik's Church, Aarhus

-Frederik's Church had an adjacent building for parish council meetings and communal work added in 1973.
-Growing population through the 1950s and 1960s resulted in the church itself being too small for the needs of the community so it was decided to add a building specifically for other activities.
+In 1973, an adjacent building was added to Frederik's Church to host parish council meetings and communal activities.
+Due to population growth in the 1950s and 1960s, the church had become too small to meet the community’s needs, prompting the decision to construct a separate facility for additional functions.
 The building was named Frederiksgården to follow the tradition of the church.

 Frederik's Church is a Green Church (Grøn Kirke).
 Green Churches is a network of Danish churches dedicated to implement and further an environmentally friendly operation and climate actions in relation to the current climate crisis.
 The network agenda was launched by the National Council of Churches in Denmark (NCCD) in 2011.